The Great Tides Show

 Tides are a fascinating natural phenomenon for young and old!
 Seeing the sea retreat sometimes very far away is synonymous with a walk on the coast... where the sea was present shortly before.
 At Calais XXL, for example, it is the opportunity to walk at the foot of the cliffs of Cap Blanc Nez, between Sangatte and Escalles.

-This grandiose natural spectacle has a scientific explanation that is not always easy to explain.
-Here are some elements to answer children's questions!
+This magnificent natural spectacle has a scientific explanation that's not always easy to understand.
+Here are some tips to answer children's questions!

 The phenomenon of tides has been observed since ancient times.
 The great breakthrough came in the 17th century thanks to Isaac Newton.
 This English scientist made discoveries about gravitation and the Earth's attraction.
 The movement of water is for him linked to the attraction exerted by the Sun and especially the Moon.
 When the Earth, Moon and Sun are roughly aligned, attractiveness increases and coefficients increase.
 This is especially the case during the 2 equinoxes, when the Sun is facing the equator and the length of the day equals the length of the night.
 In the Napoleonic period, the French scientist Pierre-Simon de Laplace established the method of calculating tide times.